rsinghlab/TimeFlies/README.md

 For questions, issues, or feature requests:
 - Open an issue on GitHub
-- Check the documentation in the `Analysis/` directory
+- Review configuration options in `configs/default.yaml`
-- Review configuration options in `Code/config.py`
+- Check the interactive notebook in `notebooks/analysis.ipynb`

 ## Acknowledgments